-The Series C Preferred Units will, with respect to the payment of distributions and amounts payable upon the liquidation or dissolution of our affairs, rank:
+The Series A Preferred Units will, with respect to anticipated semi-annual or quarterly distributions and distributions upon the liquidation, winding-up and dissolution of our affairs, rank:

-- senior to the Junior Securities (including our common units and IDRs); - on parity with any Parity Securities (including our Series A Preferred Units and our Series B Preferred Units); - · junior to any Senior Securities; and - junior to all of our existing and future indebtedness and other liabilities with respect to assets available to satisfy claims against us.
+- senior to the Junior Securities (including our common units); - on parity with any Parity Securities; - junior to any Senior Securities; and - junior to all of our existing and future indebtedness and other liabilities with respect to assets available to satisfy claims against us.

-Under our Partnership Agreement, we may issue Junior Securities from time to time in one or more series without the consent of the holders of the Series C Preferred Units.
+Under our Partnership Agreement, we may issue Junior Securities from time to time in one or more series without the consent of the holders of the Series A Preferred Units.
 The board of directors of our general partner (the "Board of Directors") has the authority to determine the preferences, powers, qualifications, limitations, restrictions and special or relative rights or privileges, if any, of any such series before the issuance of any units of that series.
 The Board of Directors will also determine the number of units constituting each series of securities.
 Our ability to issue any Parity Securities in certain circumstances or Senior Securities is limited as described under "-Voting Rights."

-Parity Securities with respect to the Series C Preferred Units may include classes of our securities that have different distribution rates, mechanics, periods, payment dates and record dates than our Series C Preferred Units.
+Parity Securities with respect to the Series A Preferred Units may include classes of our securities that have different distribution rates, mechanics, periods, payment dates and record dates than our Series A Preferred Units.